geveh/GLOFsize/README.md

 *Mandatory input data*:
 - "dissolved_buffer.shp" (All buffers around glaciers as one ESRI shapefile)
-- Outlines of glacier lakes from previous lake inventories (We do not share these data because they might be subject to different licenses.
-Please contact the authors)
-- "Glacier_lakes_global.ods" (OpenOffice spreadsheet of previously published glacier lake inventories, including reference to the underlying study, year, and satellite image used to map glacier lakes)

 *Outputs*:
 - "UTMArea_XXX" (Glacier lake outlines split to the extent of the 13 study region.
 Individual lake areas are calculated in the local UTM projection)